Is AI Coming for the Content Writers Next?10 min read

 Will AI eventually put content writers out of a job?
 I don’t think so.
 Here are two reasons why.

-Reason #1: Google Says AI Generated Content is “Spam”
+Reason #1: Google Says Use AI-Generated Content with Care

-Kevin Indig (who writes a weekly SEO-focused newsletter) has some interesting ideas about how Google might do this, including treating AI-generated content similar to purchased backlinks or validating and tracking human-written content through a ledger.
+Kevin Indig (who writes a weekly SEO-focused newsletter) investigated how well AI content performs in SEO.
+He found it performs well if the content is reviewed/edited, if the domain is reputable, and if it targets questions with straightforward answers.
 Here’s a link to his article if you’d like to go deeper down the rabbit hole.

 Reason #2: Content Needs a Human Touch